sobotamatthew-a11y/Forest_loss_impact_catchment_water_cycling/README.md

    * RFE_master.R
       - R script trains random forest models to impute the changes in RB-Index (RB) and evaporative index (EI) in the three temporal windows for each variables: 1-year, 2-year, and 5-year.
 Datasets of catchment attributes and RB-indices and EI are constructed separately.
 The script performs a hyperparameter grid search at each recursive feature elimination (RFE) iteration based on objective function.
 The script saves the optimal set of parameters and best model after RFE.

+6. Generate figures and tables
+   * triple_set_varimp_plot_*.R
+       - R script that trains and tunes Random Forest models (h2o) for RB/EI target values at each temporal window.
+The script evaluates performance across training/validation/test splits, generates observed vs predicted comparison plots, and produces a combined scaled variable importance visualizaiton across models.

-* supp_vars_tables
+   * plot_RFE_*.m
-  - R script that (1) creates a table listing all variables used in RFE and RF modeling (2) creates tables describing the top selected catchment features from RF varaible importance ranking at each analysis window (EI1-5, RB1-5).
+       - MATLAB scripts that plot the performance metric value at each recursive feature elminiation step.
+The optimal set of variables indicated by the lowest value iteration step is plotted as a red dot.

    * before_after_regression.m
        - MATLAB script plotting regression analysis of ΔRB and ΔEI: evaluating hydrologic changes across 1–5 year windows following forest loss.
 Includes linear fits, zero-change thresholds, and t-test significance markers (*).

-* plot_RFE_rmse.m
-  - MATLAB script that plots the Root Mean Square Error value at each recursive feature elminiation step.
-The optimal set of variables indicated by the lowest RMSE value iteration step is plotted as a red dot.

-* plot_RFE_mase.m
-  - MATLAB script that plots the Mean Absolute Scaled Error value at each recursive feature elminiation step.

-* plot_RFE_pbias.m
-  - MATLAB script that plots the Percent-Bias value at each recursive feature elminiation step.

-* plot_RFE_rsquared.m
-  - MATLAB script that plots the Coefficient of Determination value at each recursive feature elminiation step.

-* triple_set_varimp_plot_EI.R
-  - R script that trains and tunes Random Forest models (h2o) for EI target values at each temporal window.
-The script evaluates performance across training/validation/test splits, generates observed vs predicted comparison plots, and produces a combined scaled variable importance visualizaiton across models.

-* triple_set_varimp_plot_RB.R
+   * supp_vars_tables.R
-  - R script that trains and tunes Random Forest models (h2o) for RB target values at each temporal window.
-The script evaluates performance across training/validation/test splits, generates observed vs predicted comparison plots, and produces a combined scaled variable importance visualizaiton across models.
+       -  R script that (1) creates a table listing all variables used in RFE and RF modeling (2) creates tables describing the top selected catchment features from RF varaible importance ranking at each analysis window.

    * vars_corr_longitude.R
        - R script that computes and ranks Spearman correlations between longitude and the entire catchment attribute variable dataset.
 The script also generates a summary table with interpretations.